+353-1-416-8900REST OF WORLD

 Speak directly to the analyst to clarify any post sales queries you may have.

-Market Snapshot: Smart Agriculture Market Size and Growth
+Market Snapshot: Smart Agriculture Market Growth and Outlook

-Scope & Segmentation of the Global Smart Agriculture Market
+Scope & Segmentation of the Smart Agriculture Market

-• Offering: Automation and control systems, HVAC systems, RFID tags and readers, sensors (climate, soil, water), managed and professional services (maintenance and consulting), data analytics platforms, and farm management software.
+• Offering: Automation and control systems (application control devices, autonomous tractors, drones, guidance systems, wireless modules), HVAC systems, RFID tags & readers, sensors (climate, soil, water), managed services (maintenance, support, training, consulting), professional services (climate information, supply chain management), data analytics platforms, farm management software.

-• Technology: Artificial intelligence and machine learning, cloud computing, Internet of Things, robotics, and automation.
+• Technology: Artificial intelligence, machine learning, cloud computing, IoT, robotics, and automation.

-• Farm Size: Cooperative, large commercial, and smallholder farms.
+• Farm Size: Cooperative farms, large commercial farms, smallholder farms.

-• Application: Greenhouse management (climate and pest control), irrigation (drip, sprinkler), livestock monitoring (animal health, behavior), precision farming, and soil monitoring (nutrient and texture).
+• Application: Greenhouse management (climate and pest control), irrigation management (drip and sprinkler systems), livestock monitoring (animal health, behavior), precision farming, and soil monitoring (nutrients and texture).

-• Regions: Americas (North America: United States, Canada, Mexico; Latin America: Brazil, Argentina, Chile, Colombia, Peru), Europe, Middle East and Africa (Europe, Middle East, Africa), Asia-Pacific (China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan).
+• Geographies: Americas (including United States, Canada, Mexico, Brazil, Argentina, Chile, Colombia, Peru), Europe, Middle East & Africa (such as United Kingdom, Germany, France, Russia, Italy, Spain, Middle East countries, South Africa, Nigeria, Kenya, Egypt), and Asia-Pacific (including China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan).

 Key Takeaways for Senior Decision-Makers